raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/encapsulation.md

 We've been introduced to JavaScript's objects, and it's fairly easy to see that objects can be used to model what other programming languages call (variously) records, structs, frames, or what-have-you.
 And given that their elements are mutable, they can clearly model state.

 Given an object that holds our state (an array and an index[^length]), we can easily implement our three operations as functions.
 Bundling the functions with the state does not require any special "magic" features.
-JavaScript objects can have elements of any type, including functions:
+JavaScript objects can have elements of any type, including functions.

+To make our stack work, we need a way for our functions to refer to our stack.
+We'lldo that by making sure it has a name.
+We can do that with an IIFE:

-    var stack = (function () {
+    const stack = (() => {
-      var obj = {
+      const obj = {
         array: [],
         index: -1,
         push: function (value) {